History & Company Philosophy

 Email: ahollander@firstequity.com

-Aaron P. Hollander has combined his passion for aerospace, motor sports and business during his career.
-As principal, he has led the growth of several aviation, defense, and motor sports companies.
-Today Mr. Hollander is Chairman & Chief Executive Officer of First Aviation Services Inc. which he co-founded in 1995 as a leading provider of repair and overhaul services to the aviation industry worldwide.
-First Aviation’s principal operating subsidiaries are Aerospace Turbine Rotables, Inc., Aviation Blade Services, Inc., Associated Aircraft Manufacturing & Sales, Inc., Evōlution Aerospace, Inc., Piedmont Propulsion Systems LLC and Saint Technologies Inc. From December 2001 to July 2009, Mr. Hollander also served as CEO of Skip Barber Racing School LLC and until February 2012 served as Chairman and CEO of Imtek, LLC.
-Aaron Hollander co-founded First Equity Group in 1985 advising the aerospace and defense industries on some of the most significant transactions impacting those sectors.
-Mr. Hollander held SEC Series 7, 63, 24 and 27.
+Aaron P. Hollander combined his passion for aerospace, motor sports and business during his career.
+As principal, he has led the turnaround and growth of several aviation, defense, and motor sports companies.
+Most recently, Mr. Hollander served as Chairman & Chief Executive Officer of First Aviation Services Inc. which he co-founded in 1995 as a leading provider of repair and overhaul services to the aviation industry worldwide.
+First Aviation’s principal operating subsidiaries are Aerospace Turbine Rotables, Inc., Evōlution Aerospace, Inc., Aviation Blade Services, Inc., Heliblade International LLC, Associated Aircraft Manufacturing & Sales, Inc., and Piedmont Propulsion Systems LLC.
+First Aviation entered into a definitive agreement to be acquired by AMETEK (NYSE: AME) in May of 2026.
+From December 2001 to July 2009, Mr. Hollander also served as CEO of Skip Barber Racing School LLC and until February 2012 served as Chairman and CEO of Imtek, LLC.

-Mr. Hollander holds an Airline Transport Pilot License (ATP) with instrument, multi-engine, helicopter, seaplane, and glider, and type ratings for Learjet 25/35/55, Lear 40/45, Embraer Phenom 100 and Citation CE-510S.
+Mr. Hollander holds an Airline Transport Pilot License (ATP) with instrument, multi-engine, helicopter, seaplane, and glider ratings, and with type ratings for Learjet 25/35/55, Lear 40/45, Embraer Phenom E50P and Citation CE-510S.
 He has been a speaker at various aerospace industry conferences, including the National Business Aircraft Association, American Institute of Aeronautics and Astronautics and the Federal Aviation Administration and is a life member of the National Aeronautics Association.

 Mr. Hollander received his B.S. in Economics from the Wharton School of the University of Pennsylvania and earned an M.B.A. with distinction from Harvard Business School, where he was the Copeland Award recipient.

-Mr. Hollander has been on the board of directors or served in a volunteer capacity for numerous not-for-profit organizations including the Leukemia and Lymphoma Society, the American Red Cross and the Boy Scouts of America, Yankee Council where he was awarded the Silver Beaver.
-Mr. Hollander served as the Chairman of both Greenwich Chapter of the World Presidents’ Organization (WPO) and the Young Presidents’ Organization (YPO) and was past Chairman of the Aviation Network.
-Mr. Hollander currently serves as a Trustee of the Yale-New Haven Health System.
-Mr. Hollander is a Director of Tango Flight Inc., a non-profit dedicated to bringing hands on STEM programs to schools.
+Mr. Hollander is a Trustee of the Yale New Haven Health System and on the board of Tango Flight, supporting STEM programs in aviation.
+Mr. Hollander has been on the board of directors or served in a volunteer capacity for numerous not-for-profit organizations including the Leukemia and Lymphoma Society, the American Red Cross and the Boy Scouts of America, Yankee Council.
+He is the recipient of BSA's Silver Beaver recognition.
+Mr. Hollander served as the Chairman of the Greenwich Chapter of the World Presidents’ Organization (WPO) and the Young Presidents’ Organization (YPO) and was past Chairman of the Aviation Network.
+Mr. Hollander volunteers as a mentor in Bassick High School, Bridgeport, CT working with students to build an LSA aircraft.

 Joshua Krotec